 Do you have questions about your Gainesville air conditioning system?
 We have answers!
 At A Plus Air Conditioning, we’ve set out to demystify the world of air conditioning and to help you understand your home comfort system.
 Check out the answers to some of our most frequently asked questions from Florida homeowners below.

-1. Why does my air conditioner smell bad?
+1. Why does my air conditioner smell bad when turned on?

 Air conditioners can emit different odors for a variety of reasons, especially here in the humid swamp of Gainesville.
 One of the most common reasons an AC will emit a foul odor is due to a condition known as dirty sock syndrome.
 Dirty sock syndrome occurs when the coils within an air conditioning system freeze and defrost.
 As the coils defrost and air passes through the system, a smell of mildew can linger throughout the home.
 Beyond dirty sock syndrome, any odors coming from your air conditioner could be indicative of an underlying issue, so we recommend you have a professional technician inspect your AC and make any necessary repairs as soon as possible.